RecordEvolution/IMCtermite/README.md

  -c, --listchannels      list channels
  -b, --listblocks        list IMC key-blocks
- -d, --output            output directory to print channels -h, --help              show this help message
+ -d, --output            output directory to print channels -s, --delimiter         csv delimiter/separator char for output -h, --help              show this help message
  -v, --version           display version
 ```

 For instance, to show a list of all channels included in `sample-data.raw`, you
 do `imctermite sample-data.raw --listchannels`.
 No output files are
 written by default.
-Output files are written only when an existing (!) directory is provided as argument to
+Output files are written only when an existing (!) directory
-the `--output` option.
+is provided as argument to the `--output` option.
+By default, every output file
+is written using a `,` delimiter.
+You may provide any custom separator with the
+option `--delimiter`.
+For example, in order to use `|`, the binary is call with
+options `imctermite sample-data.raw -b -c -s '|'`.

 ### Python